opencog/learn/README-Vision.md

 described in terms of filters and operations applied to an image.
-An example can be found in [this tutorial from OpenCV](https://docs.opencv.org/3.4/d2/dbd/tutorial_distance_transform.html): the aglo is to first sharpen, then grayscale, convert to binary, apply a distance transform, threshold, finally watershed.
+An example can be found in [this tutorial from OpenCV](https://docs.opencv.org/3.4/d2/dbd/tutorial_distance_transform.html): the algo is to first sharpen, then gray-scale, convert to binary, apply a distance transform, threshold, finally watershed.

 The ultimate goal of unsupervised image learning is to learn this